Ervebo (rVSV-ZEBOV) Ebola Vaccine Description

 May 6, 2020 - The Lancet: Pregnancy and breastfeeding in the context of Ebola: a systematic review.

-February 21, 2020 - ERVEBO vaccine is registered by National Health Authorities in the Democratic Republic of Africa, Burundi, Ghana, and Zambia.
+February 21, 2020 - National Health Authorities register ERVEBO vaccine in the Democratic Republic of Africa, Burundi, Ghana, and Zambia.

 February 14, 2020 - Merck confirmed that four African countries, including the Democratic Republic of the Congo, have approved the ERVEBO vaccine.
-ERVEBO has now been registered by National Health Authorities in the following countries in Africa – DRC, Burundi, Ghana, and Zambia.
-Approvals in additional countries in Africa are anticipated in the near future, said Merck.
-As previously announced, Merck is working to initiate the manufacturing of licensed doses and expects these doses to start becoming available in approximately the third quarter of 2020.
+ERVEBO has now been registered in the following countries in Africa – DRC, Burundi, Ghana, and Zambia.
+Approvals in additional countries in Africa are anticipated shortly, said Merck.
+As previously announced, Merck is working to initiate licensed doses and expects these doses to start becoming available in approximately the third quarter of 2020.

-December 19, 2019 - The U.S. Food and Drug Administration announced the approval of Ervebo, the first FDA-approved vaccine for the prevention of Ebola virus disease, caused by Zaire ebolavirus in individuals 18 years of age and older.
-Ervebo was determined to be 100% effective in preventing Ebola cases with symptom onset greater than 10 days after vaccination.
-No cases of EVD with symptom onset greater than 10 days after vaccination were observed in the “immediate” cluster group, compared with 10 cases of EVD in the 21-day “delayed” cluster group.
+December 19, 2019 - The U.S. Food and Drug Administration announced the approval of Ervebo, the first FDA-approved vaccine for preventing Ebola virus disease caused by Zaire ebolavirus in individuals 18 years of age and older.
+Ervebo was determined to be 100% effective in preventing Ebola cases with symptom onset more significant than 10 days after vaccination.
+In addition, no cases of EVD with symptom onset more significant than 10 days after vaccination were observed in the “immediate” cluster group, compared with 10 cases of EVD in the 21-day “delayed” cluster group.

-October 18, 2019 - The EMA’s human medicines committee (CHMP) has recommended granting a conditional marketing authorization in the European Union for Ervebo V920 (rVSVΔG-ZEBOV-GP),
+October 18, 2019 - The EMA’s human medicines committee recommended granting a conditional marketing authorization in the European Union for Ervebo V920 (rVSVΔG-ZEBOV-GP).

-May 23, 2019 - The Ethics Committee of the School of Public Health of the University of Kinshasa approved the amendment of the compassionate belt vaccination protocol for the rVSV-ZEBOV vaccine aimed at expanding the targets pregnant women after the first trimester and lactating women identified as contacts.
-For minors, it is maintained that children can be vaccinated from the age of 6 years.
+May 23, 2019 - The Ethics Committee of the School of Public Health of the University of Kinshasa approved the amendment of the compassionate belt vaccination protocol for the rVSV-ZEBOV vaccine to expand its targets to pregnant women after the first trimester and lactating women identified as contacts.
+It is maintained for minors that children can be vaccinated from 6 years.
 Between 26 November 2018 and 26 May 2019, 319 pregnant women and 603 lactating women registered as contacts could not be vaccinated.

-July 25, 2016 - Merck announced two regulatory milestones for the company’s investigational vaccine for Ebola Zaire, V920 (rVSV∆G-ZEBOV-GP, live attenuated): the U.S. Food and Drug Administration has granted the vaccine candidate Breakthrough Therapy Designation, and the European Medicines Agency has granted PRIME status.
+July 25, 2016 - Merck announced two regulatory milestones for its investigational vaccine for Ebola Zaire, V920 (rVSV∆G-ZEBOV-GP, live attenuated): the U.S. Food and Drug Administration has granted the vaccine candidate Breakthrough Therapy Designation, and the European Medicines Agency has granted PRIME status.

-December 23, 2015 - Merck announced that the application for Emergency Use Assessment and Listing (EUAL) for the company’s investigational Ebola Zaire vaccine, V920 (rVSV∆G-ZEBOV-GP, live attenuated), has been accepted for review by the World Health Organization.
+December 23, 2015 - Merck announced the application for Emergency Use Assessment and Listing for its investigational Ebola Zaire vaccine, V920 (rVSV∆G-ZEBOV-GP, live attenuated), has been accepted for review by the World Health Organization.